NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

   Simple Linear Regression does show a positive correlation that as temperature rises, so do the Ozone measures.

 * Neural Networks Model:
+ Neural Networks models consistently starting with a Mean Absolute Error (MAE) value around 56 and failed to optimize/learn during training.
+Optimization attempts included: parsing of data, addition of relative humidity, one hot encoding of chronological information, varying optimizer functions, metrics, number of epochs, number of layers and nodes, and an autotuning search.
+Given the MAE value and failure to learn, the neural network models fail to predict the O3 values for this dataset.

 * Decision Tree Models:
   Multiple variations of data inputs were attempted but the final model with the best r-sqaured value evaluated date columns (year, month, day, and hour) as a predictor of ozone (O3) concentrations.
   * R-squared = 0.87 which indicates that 87% of the variability observed can be explained by the model.